MudaliarArun/Autodesk-ReCap-Samples/iOS/README.md

 * Camera view

-   * You can zoom in/out with 2 fingers as usual
+   * You can zoom in/out with 2 fingers Pinch as usual
    * Tap once anywhere to take a photo
    * Swipe to left to exit the camera mode